 Cougs Rise will begin with outreach in the high schools to assist students in college preparation and prepare them for the transition to college.
 About 80 students will participate in the summer program, which will help them build a network of resources, develop a sense of belonging, engage in academic coursework, and take part in other high-impact practices that support long-term success.

-“The jump from high school to college can be daunting, particularly for first-generation students,” says Michael Highfill, Director of Research and Proposal Development for Student Success, who authored the grant proposal.
+“The jump from high school to college can be daunting, particularly for first-generation students,” says Michael Highfill, Director of Student Success Initiatives, who authored the grant proposal.
 “Cougs Rise will offer these students a head start in college by giving them tools to succeed, and also preparing them for the academic and personal challenges they could face in college.”

 Searches for a director and additional staff will begin this summer with a project start date set for Sept.
 1, 2017.